Kenya's Supreme Court involved in 'coup,' President says

 Crowds could be seen waving bright red posters reading "The Supreme Court stole our victory" and "No elections = Uhuru for President till 2022."

 Upon annulling the presidential vote, the Supreme Court ruled that a new election must be held within 60 days.
-Days later, the IEBC announced the fresh ballot will be held on October 17.
+Days later, the IEBC announced the fresh ballot would be held on October 17.